CharlyCst/miralis/docs/protect_payload.md

 **Case 2: Synchronous trap**
 In this case, the trap handler must increment the PC (e.g., by 4) to resume execution.
 We assume that Miralis handles this correctly, ensuring that the architectural state remains unchanged.

----

-This concludes the proof of the security guarantees provided by the strict payload policy.

-### Assertion 3: The Firmware Cannot set the CSR payload in a non-desired state.
+### Assertion 3: The Firmware Cannot set the CSR registers in the payload in a non-desired state.

 Before jumping the payload, there is a call to policy.from_firmware_to_payload.
 Therefore the policy can set the CSR registers in arbitraty state before jumping in the payload.
 This concludes the proof.

+---

+This concludes the proof of the security guarantees provided by the strict payload policy.